oswip/k8s-crd/examples/versioning/README.md

 ## CRD/CR Support
 Since CRD v3 breaks backward compatibility, it only supports v3 CRs.

+Oberve this by installing the v3 CRD and then trying to create a v1 or v2 CR; notice that the spec of the created object is empty (`{}`).

 || CR v1 | CR v2 | CR v3 |
 |---|---|---|---|
 | CRD v1 | YES | NO | NO |